UW-ISC/hrp-portal/wp-content/plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 2.99 =
+= 3.01 =
-WordPress 5.9 support.
-Bulk Edit values save/restore, current date/time data sources, custom field Library views filtered by MIME type.
-Four enhancements in all, fifteen fixes.
+IMPORTANT: For the Media/Assistant Bulk Edit feature, AJAX errors have been corrected.

 == Other Notes ==